-- Any server-side functionality, such as POA creation or object activation, is not available.
-Using resolve_initial_references("RootPOA") is not allowed. - Notification, Event Service, and callback mode of Request Agent are not available. - Location Service is not supported. - Any type of server-side interceptors, such as POALifeCycleInterceptor, Request Interceptor (both VisiBroker 4x and Portable Interceptor), and IOR interceptors, are not available.
-However, additional security JAR files are required to be included in the classpath (see instruction in Usage below).
+- Any server-side functionality, such as POA creation or object activation.
+Using resolve initial references ("RootPOA") is not allowed. - Notification, Event Service, and callback mode of Request Agent. - · Location Service. - Any type of server-side interceptors, such as POALifeCycleInterceptor, Request Interceptor (both VisiBroker 4x and Portable Interceptor), and IOR interceptors.